coccoinomane/crabada.py/README.md

 # Might do

 * Use cron library to schedule scripts
-* Gas control: Stop if wallet has less than X ETH + set daily gas limit
 * Use web3 default variable WEB3_PROVIDER_URI instead of WEB3_NODE_URI
 * Use @property to define classattributes > https://realpython.com/python-property/